Babble Tracker Quickstart

 - Make sure the switch is in the "ON" position, as seen below

-- Two bright green lights should appear on the back of the tracker
+- A bright green OR red light should appear on the back of the tracker

 - You should hear a connection sound when properly connected